peter-mouland/web-caddy/README.md

-    ├── test            => Home of your test config plus test specs ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html │   ├- js           => any javascript needed to get the demo working │   ├- scss         => any Sass needed to get the demo working │   ├- images etc.  => demo assets directories
+    ├── test            => Home of your test config plus test specs ├── demo            => source code used soley for demoing the functionality │   ├- _includes    => Contains any html files to be concatinated to index.html │   ├- scripts      => any javascript needed to get the demo working │   ├- styles       => any Sass needed to get the demo working │   ├- images etc.  => demo assets directories
     │   └- index.html
     └── src             => source code for the component.
-        ├- js           => component javascript
+        ├- scripts      => component javascript
-        ├- scss         => component Sass
+        ├- styles       => component Sass
         └- images etc.  => component assets directories

 ## API